Canoe camping

 Canoe camping, also known as touring, tripping or expedition canoeing, is a combination of canoeing and camping.
-Like backpacking, canoe campers carry enough with them to travel and camp for several days, but do so via a canoe or kayak.
+Canoe campers typically carry enough supplies with them to travel and camp for several days via a canoe.

 Description

 A canoeist can transport significantly heavier and bulkier loads than a backpacker or even a kayaker can.
 Portaging by foot is sometimes necessary to pass between water bodies or around hazardous obstacles such as rapids or waterfalls, but most of the time canoe campers travel on water.
 Because they usually don't continuously carry their gear on their backs, canoe campers can bring more food and gear and undertake longer trips.
 This is especially the case with food which, unlike gear where the weight is essentially fixed regardless of the trip duration, increases in weight for each additional day of provision.
 On rivers, high water levels after storms can make river travel hazardous, while on lakes, winds and thunderstorms can produce strong winds which create large waves and headwinds which work against paddlers to slow the canoe.
 Trips may need to have extra days built into the schedule in case of weather delays.